 When conducting an experiment, a researcher develops a hypothesis.
 For example, they may hypothesize that spending time with friends makes people happier.
-They then seek to disprove the null hypothesis—the alternative explanation.
-In this case, the null hypothesis would be that there is no relationship between spending time with friends and happiness.
+They then seek to reject the null hypothesis—the possibility that there is no association or effect of the sort the researchers propose.
+In this case, the null hypothesis would be that there is no relationship between happiness and spending time with friends.

 What is statistical significance?

-A finding is said to be statistically significant if the results of a study are likely to generalize to the broader population of interest—essentially meaning that the finding is reliable.
-A benchmark of statistical significance is often a p-value of .05, meaning there is only a 5 percent chance that the null hypothesis is true.
+A finding is said to be statistically significant if the results of a study based on a particular sample of people are thought to be likely to generalize to the broader population of interest.
+A traditional benchmark of statistical significance in psychology is a p-value of .05, though more stringent benchmarks have recently been proposed.

 What is a p-value?

-The p-value is a measure to determine statistical significance—it’s the probability of obtaining the results if the null hypothesis were true.
-The smaller the p-value, the more evidence that the hypothesis is correct.
-The threshold for significance is generally a p-value of less than .05, although the replication crisis has led to researchers to rethink relying on p-values or use smaller p-values such as .01.
+The p-value is a measure to determine statistical significance.
+Roughly speaking, a p-value is the probability of obtaining a study result by random chance if the null hypothesis is true.
+The smaller the p-value, the less likely it is that an observed result would be found in the absence of a real effect or association between variables.
+The threshold for significance is traditionally a p-value of less than .05, although the replication crisis has led researchers to rethink relying on p-values or to propose changing the threshold for what counts as "significant" to a lower p-value (such as .005).
 The fact that .05 is an arbitrary benchmark is, for some, further evidence that p-values are given too much credence.

 What are Type I and Type II errors?

 A Type I error occurs when the null hypothesis is rejected even though it’s actually true, commonly called a false positive.
-The lower the p-value, or alpha level, the lower the likelihood of a Type 1 error.
-A Type II error occurs when the null hypothesis is accepted even though it’s actually false, called a false negative.
-The larger the power, or beta, the lower the likelihood of a Type II error.
+The lower the p-value, the lower the likelihood of a Type 1 error.
+A Type II error occurs when the null hypothesis is wrongly accepted, called a false negative.
+Greater statistical power in a study (which is related to factors such as the sample size) means a lower likelihood of a Type II error.

 How Psychology Is Moving Forward